Video Guide:

 Note: You will only be able to add Rocks that you have access to via your role/team membership permissions

-Once added, the Rock, it's check-in history, and current status will be viewable by everyone on the team is was added to.
-We also make it clear which Team the Rock is owned by
+Once added, the Rock and all of it's check-in history will be viewable by everyone in the team space is was added to.
+We also make it clear which primary team space the Rock is a part of

 Adding an existing Rock from another Team does not grant that Rock Owner permission to see any data on the new Team unless they are already a member of that team or an Admin